damberbokati/BookKeeper/README.md

-2. Add information about a new Borrower.
+**2. Add information about a new Borrower.
 Do not provide the CardNo in your query.
 Output the card number as if you are giving a new library card.
-Submit your editable SQL query that your code executes.
+Submit your editable SQL query that your code executes.**

 Add a new Borrower